 Valedictory Lecture by Prof. Huib Ernste at Radboud University

-On Tuesday March 5, 2024, 16:30, I will present my Valedictory Lecture entitled:
+On Tuesday, March 5, 2024, at 16:30, I presented my Valedictory Lecture entitled:

 Reflections on Academic Placemaking